ClementineOldfield/pokemon-terminal-app/README.md

 Terminal App (A1-1).
 ========
-By Clementine Oldfield & Shaahil Chaand.
+By Clementine Oldfield & Shaahil Chand.
 February, 2019.
 -----

 <!--